BunnyEncoder20/GitHub_Git/Git tutorials/01_Getting_Started.md

 1. `git checkout commitID`: is a command in Git used to switch branches or restore files versions. **commitID** refers to the unique identifier of a commit in Git, typically a hash value associated with a specific commit.

-2. `git checkout master`: This takes us back to the latest committed version.
+2. `git checkout master`: This takes us back to the latest committed version of the main branch.

+3. `git checkout -` command takes you back to the previous branch you were working on

 ---